Izurii/Lenovo-Y720-KB-Led-Controller/modules/extreme_cooling/README.md

 ```

 The same thing as above, the only difference is that the executables is going to be in `tests/bin` folder.
 You're going to have two executables, one that turns on the extreme cooling mode and one that turns off.

+# How I accomplished that

+First think I though is that the piece of software that enable/disable the extreme cooling mode was going to be some DLL like the LED, in a way it's but it's not, we indeed have a DLL that is used in the Lenovo Nerve Center software:

+ - FanManagerPlugin.dll (is a good candidate)
+ - ...
+I didn't find another thing that sounds like a Fan Manager thing

+So let's open IDA Pro and get our hands dirty.